cameronfarvin/GNU-GDB-Salzman/README.md

 * Optional: If you want to know more about VM, here's a [link](https://en.wikipedia.org/wiki/Virtual_memory).
 This is much more than you need to know.

 ## Memory Layout
 That's how VM works.
-For the most part, each process's VM space is laid out in a similar and predictable manner:
+For the most part, each process's VM space is laid out in a similar and predictable manner.

 | Memory         | Program Stack                    | Notes                                     |
 |:---------------|:--------------------------------:|:------------------------------------------|
 | High Addresses | Args & Environment Vars          | Command line arguments & Environment Vars |